-PLANS FOR 2013
+PLANS FOR 2014

 The long-term objectives of our work are to study the population dynamics of Greater Snow Geese, and the interactions between geese, plants, and their predators on Bylot Island.
-A major focus of the project is to monitor changes in demographic parameters (such as survival rate, hunting mortality, breeding propensity, reproductive success, and recruitment) and habitat

-(annual plant production and grazing impact) in response to the spring conservation harvest and other special management actions implemented since 1999 in Canada and since 2009 in the United States.
+A major focus of the project is to monitor changes in demographic parameters (such as survival rate, hunting mortality, breeding propensity, reproductive success, and recruitment) and habitat (annual plant production and grazing impact) in response to the spring conservation harvest and other special management actions implemented since 1999 in Canada and since 2009 in the United States.
 Other aspects of the project include i) understanding better the links between events occurring during the spring migration and the subsequent breeding success of geese; ii) determining the long-term effects of geese on the arctic landscape; iii) assessing how climate change may be affecting the carrying capacity of the habitat for geese, iv) studying indirect interactions between snow geese and lemmings via shared predators; v) studying the ecology of the main predator of geese, Arctic Foxes; and vi) assessing the impact of climate change on goose reproduction and molt.
-In 2013, we anticipate to:
+In 2014, we anticipate to:

-- 1) Monitor productivity (egg laying date, clutch size and nesting success) and nesting distribution of Greater Snow Geese on Bylot Island. - 2) Mark goslings in the nest to provide a sample of known-age individuals to assess the growth and pre-fledging survival of goslings by their recapture in late summer. - 3) Band goslings and adults, and neck-collar adult females at the end of the summer to continue the long-term study of demographic parameters such as survival and breeding propensity. - 4) Monitor the level of intestinal parasite infestations in goslings and study their impact on survival. - 5) Study factors affecting the molt (chronology, plumage quality) of adults during the summer such as timing of breeding, food availability, body condition and the hormonal status. - 6) Monitor the abundance of lemmings and study their demography. - 7) Monitor the breeding activity of other bird species, in particular avian predators (Snowy Owls, jaegers, Glaucous Gulls and Rough-legged Hawks). - 8) Monitor the breeding activity of foxes at dens and study their movements and demography. - 9) Sample plants in exclosures to assess annual production and the impact of goose and lemming grazing on plant abundance in wet meadows. - 10) Maintain our automated environmental and weather monitoring system.
+- 1) Monitor productivity (egg laying date, clutch size and nesting success) and nesting distribution of Greater Snow Geese on Bylot Island. - 2) Mark goslings in the nest to provide a sample of known-age individuals to assess the growth and pre-fledging survival of goslings by their recapture in late summer. - 3) Band goslings and adults, and neck-collar adult females at the end of the summer to continue the long-term study of demographic parameters such as survival and breeding propensity. - 4) Monitor the body condition of molting adults. - 5) Monitor the abundance of lemmings and study their demography. - 6) Monitor the breeding activity of other bird species, in particular avian predators (Snowy Owls, jaegers, Glaucous Gulls and Rough-legged Hawks). - 7) Monitor the breeding activity of foxes at dens and study their movements and demography. - 8) Sample plants in exclosures to assess annual production and the impact of goose and lemming grazing on plant abundance in wet meadows. - 9) Maintain our automated environmental and weather monitoring system.

-In 2013, at least 6 graduate students will be involved in the Bylot Island snow goose project.
+In 2014, at least 7 graduate students will be involved in the Bylot Island snow goose project.
 Vincent Marmillot (MSc) will complete his study of factors affecting molt in snow geese.
-Clément Chevalier (PhD) will study the population dynamic of Arctic Foxes with a special emphasis on annual variation on survival.
+Clément Chevalier (PhD) will continue to study the population dynamic of Arctic Foxes with a special emphasis on annual variation on survival.
 Dominique Fauteux (PhD) will continue to study the role of predation in the cyclic dynamic of lemming populations.
-Audrey Robillard (PhD) will study the inter-annual movements of predatory birds (primarily Snowy Owls and Long-tailed Jaegers) and habitat use by wintering owls.
-Cynthia Resendiz (PhD) will start a study on the effects of climate change on snow goose reproduction.
-Finally, Andréanne Beardsell (MSc) will start a study on the nesting ecology of Rough-legged Hawks.
+Audrey Robillard (PhD) will continue to study the inter-annual movements and habitat use by wintering Snowy Owls.
+Cynthia Resendiz (PhD) will continue her study on the effects of climate change on snow goose reproduction.
+Andréanne Beardsell (MSc) will complete her study on the nesting ecology of Rough-legged Hawks.
+Finally, Yannick Seyer (MSc) will start a study on the migratory and reproductive strategies of the Long-tailed Jaegers.